MatthijsKamstra/haxephp/04webapi/example.md

 Check for more Template examples: <http://haxe.org/manual/std-template.html>

-The `php.hxml` also gets a little addition:
+The `build.hxml` also gets a little addition:

 ```
 # htaccess file